Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: Predictive Blackwell Approachability, and Predictive RM and

 \begin{restatable}{proposition}{proppredictiveblackwell} Let $(\cX,\cY,\vec{u}(\cdot,\cdot),S)$ be a Blackwell approachability game, where every halfspace $H \supseteq S$ is approachable (\cref{def:forcing action}).
 For all $T$, given predictions $\vec{v}^t$ of the payoff vectors, there exist algorithms for playing the game (that is, pick $\vec{x}^t \in \cX$ at all $t$) that guarantee

 \end{restatable}

+We now focus on how predictive Blackwell approachability ties into our discussion of RM and \rmp{}.
 In \cref{sec:ftrl omd rm rmp} we showed that when \cref{algo:olo to approachability} is used in conjunction with FTRL and OMD on the Blackwell approachability game $\Gamma$ of \cref{sec:ftrl omd rm rmp}, the iterates coincide with those of RM and \rmp{}, respectively.
 In the rest of this section we investigate the use of \emph{predictive} FTRL and \emph{predictive} OMD in that framework.
-We coin the resulting predictive regret minimization algorithms \emph{predictive regret matching (PRM)} and \emph{predictive regret matching$^+$ (\prmp{})}, respectively.
+Specifically, we use predictive FTRL and preditictive OMD as the regret minimizers to solve the Blackwell approachability game introduced in \cref{sec:ftrl omd rm rmp}, and coin the resulting predictive regret minimization algorithms for simplex domains \emph{predictive regret matching (PRM)} and \emph{predictive regret matching$^+$ (\prmp{})}, respectively.
+Ideally, starting from the prediction $\vec{m}^t$ of the next loss, we would want the prediction $\vec{v}^t$ of the next utility in the equivalent Blackwell game $\Gamma$ (\cref{sec:ftrl omd rm rmp}) to be $\vec{v}^t = \langle \vec{m}^t, \vec{x}^{t} \rangle \vec{1} - \vec{m}^t$ to maintain symmetry with \eqref{eq:blackwell simplex utility}.
+However, $\vec{v}^t$ is computed before $\vec{x}^t$ is computed, and $\vec{x}^t$ depends on $\vec{v}^t$, so the previous expression requires the computation of a fixed point.
+To sidestep this issue, we let